Tax Jobs in Brisbane

 Key growth industries in Brisbane are business services, construction, education, finance, government, health, manufacturing, mining, retail, and transport.
 Construction, education, government, health and retail account for more than half of total employment in the city.
 These industries are labour intensive, their growth is largely driven by strong population growth across South East Queensland.

 Brisbane’s ‘2022 New World City Action Plan’ was awarded the Strategic Vision Award, while the city’s successful tourism infrastructure and hotel investment strategy saw it win the Tourism Development Award.
 With more than $10 billion worth of major project and infrastructure work in the pipeline, this is a very exciting time for business in Brisbane.

 Visa information for expats

-Part of Brisbane’s attractiveness comes from Australia’s determination to attract business and skilled migration.
+Part of Brisbane’s attractiveness comes from Australia’s determination to attract business and skilled expats.
 Those planning to relocate to Brisbane should be aware that all international travellers must have a valid and approved travel document (generally a passport) and a visa to enter Australia.
 This means that before making any plans to live, work in or travel to Australia, you are obliged to ensure that you have the appropriate visa or you will be refused permission to enter and sent back to your home country at your own expense.

 Immigration to Australia is controlled by the Federal Government, supported by specific State Government agencies when necessary.
 Visas are classified into business migration and general skilled migration.
 Each classification has different classes, and different eligibility criteria apply to each.
-In most cases there is the option to be sponsored if you meet certain criteria.
+In most cases, there is the option to be sponsored if you meet certain criteria.

 For further information on visas and permits visit the Department of Immigration and Citizenship website.